apcountryman/toolchain-arm-none-eabi-gcc/README.md

 `toolchain-arm-none-eabi-gcc` is a CMake toolchain for cross compiling for Arm Cortex-M and Cortex-R microcontrollers using arm-none-eabi-gcc.
+In addition to configuring CMake for cross compiling with arm-none-eabi-gcc, the toolchain provides optional OpenOCD utilities.

 ## Obtaining the Source Code
 HTTPS: